adomenik/ContributingToOpenSource/docs/en/REAME.md

 ## Testing

 As a experienced user, you can run beta or pre-release version of the software before the next release comes out.
 If you find a bug, it can be fixed before the release.
 Bugs that are fixed before the release reduces the number of support questions.

+## Tips

+If you are experiencing public key - access denial - issues when connecting to github using the console, please have a the following website: https://help.github.com/articles/generating-ssh-keys/